Last Updated: June 11, 2022

 In 2020, the video game market value in the UK was worth £5.3 billion.

 The global pandemic has forced people to stay at home and find new ways to entertain themselves.
 Some started baking banana bread or knitting dog sweaters, but many people decided to stay true to gaming.
 Thanks to their loyal fans, the value of the UK market increased by £500 million compared to 2019, according to video games sales statistics in the UK.
+In 2021, the value of the UK video game market continued to grow, reaching a new high of £7.16 billion.

 It’s easy to notice the impact of COVID-19 on gaming industry UK, yet we can’t help but wonder what will happen to the gaming sector in the future.
 Many believe that the coronavirus pandemic might trigger positive transformations within the industry and help developers create games for people of all ages and interests.